shimaore/connected-documents/index.md

 Physical objects
 ================

-- Provide the document-cum-application data about their environment
+- Feed the document/application data about their environment
-- May be commanded by the document to interact with their environment
+- Document asks them to interact with their environment
 - Gather data and react to it on their own
 - Modify the document when they are connected with it